-Summer Camp operations will be guided by the recommendations of the Centers for Disease Control (CDC) and the American Camp Association (ACA), and by the requirements put in place by the Commonwealth of Virginia and the Virginia Department of Health (VDH).
-The protocols and practices detailed below give a general idea of how Camp Hanover will operate this summer and are subject to change.
-We continue to monitor this very fluid situation and make updates regularly.
+We are committed to providing overnight summer camps and day camps in 2023 should the current health data support safe operations.
+Summer Camp operations will continue to be guided by the recommendations of the Centers for Disease Control (CDC) and the American Camp Association (ACA), and by requirements put in place by the Commonwealth of Virginia and the Virginia Department of Health (VDH).

 What You Can Expect This Summer